-- 1. Before the students go for lunch, grace before meals should be prayed in the classroom. - 2.
+- 1. Before lunch, the Angelus and Grace Before Meals should be prayed in the classroom. - 2.
 The teacher will bring her class down to the lunchroom where the students will either form a line alphabetically to get their lunch or be seated at their class table. - 3.
-Students will use lunch tickets to purchase lunch.
-Lunches may not be charged unless it is an emergency. - 4.
+Students will use lunch tickets to purchase lunch. - 4.
 Students are to remain in their seats at all times unless they have permission to get up. - 5.
 Students are not to get up to throw out garbage until directed by a parent or the teacher. - 6.
 Students are to raise their hands if they need something or need to get up.
-Parents or the teacher on duty should be attentive and available to address students' needs.
+Faculty or staff on duty should be attentive and available to address students' needs.